cdriveraus/academic-kickstart/content/post/2019-12-19-ctsem-quick-start.markdown

 param*10+44 implies that param, a standard normal parameter, is multiplied by 10 and offset by +44, to give a normal distribution centered at 44 with a standard deviation of 10.

-We can use the functions of ctsem to generate data from our prior distribution, according to the structure (i.e. the timing of observations and any covariates) specified in our data, then use this to create a prior predictive plot:
+We can use the functions of ctsem to generate data from our prior distribution, according to the structure (i.e. the timing of observations and any covariates) specified in our data, then use this to create a prior predictive plot -- comparing samples of possible trajectories from the prior distribution to our actual data:

 ```r